openshift/enhancements/enhancements/testing/openshift-tests-extension.md

     },

     "environment": {

+        # Environmental aspects known by origin
         "platform": "aws",
         "architecture": "amd64",
-        # ...others...
+        # ...others

-        # Configuration information is also included.
-        "configuration": {
+        "facts": {
-            # The configuration id applied to the component
-            # before the test was run.
-            "component": "default",
+          # Environmental aspects identified by other components,
+          # aggregated by origin.
+          # These are to passed to extensions
+          # with --fact=<key>=<value> arguments.
+          "openshift:payload:hyperkube:sts": "enabled",
         },

+        # Non-default configuration state of all components .
+        # These are passed in to the extension with --config=<key>=<value>
+        # arguments.
+        "configurations": {
+            "openshift:payload:image-registry": "cloudfront",
+            "openshift:payload:hyperkube": "non-default-2",
+        },

         # Aggregated version information from all extensions
         # as well as what origin can identify.
-        "versions": [
+        "versions": {
             # Here, the environment involves a management cluster
             # and a hosted cluster.
 They have independent versions.
-            {
-                "component": {
+            "openshift:management:cluster": {
-                    "product": "openshift",
-                    "type": "management",
-                },

                 "version": "4.18.0",

                 "source": {